dotnet/templating/docs/Using-Primary-Outputs-for-Post-Actions.md

 }
 ```
 Note that the example above contains primary output with original name in the final location.
 The actual primary output returned by API, will contain the final file name after renames are applied.
-Post action `files` should contain the original location in template definition.
+`files` argument should contain the original location in template definition.
 Example:
 ```
 dotnet new TestAssets.TemplateWithSourceNameAndCustomTargetPath --name Awesome